-Finally, while you’re thinking about what to pack for your dive trip, check out our general recommendations in the text box at the end of this article for water-worthy adventure gear we always pack – just in case!
+Finally, while you’re thinking about what to pack for your dive trip, I’ve also added a general list of recommendations in the text box at the end of this article for water-worthy adventure gear we always pack on a dive trip – just in case.

 If you’ve never been here before, check out this post all about Diving in Cozumel (hint: it is always a great diving destination).

 Rainy Any-Day Gear

 These are top water-friendly things to pack for your trip to Cozumel (or anywhere!):